-The Corvus Cabal worship the Great Gatherer by taking treasures from the victims of their ambushes and assassinations.
+The Corvus Cabal worships the Great Gatherer by taking treasures from the victims of their ambushes and assassinations.
 They believe the Archaon is an avatar of their god and as such, seek to gain his favor.

-The Corvus Cabal aren’t tough or well armored, but they are fast, extremely fast and they throw lots of dice when attacking and if you’ve played WarCry enough, you know that movement and attack dice are the 2 most important characteristics in the game.
+The Corvus Cabal isn’t tough or well armored, but they are fast, extremely fast and they throw lots of dice when attacking if you’ve played WarCry enough, you know that movement and attack dice are the 2 most important characteristics in the game.

 Corvus Cabal Fighter Types

 The Corvus Cabal have access to the following fighters:

 - Shadow Piercer - The Shadow Piercer is an average leader in terms of stats.
 They do what the rest of the Cabal do, only slightly better.
 Move 5, 4 attacks with 5 Crit damage, 20 Wounds, 4 Toughness, and 4 Weapon Strength.
 They make up for their points with a couple of decent rune abilities.
 Grisly Trophy gives an additional attack to every visible friendly fighter within 6 inches, which takes the average Cabalist to 5 attacks, so having an entourage of low point fighters around them is handy if you ever have a spare triple.
 Their other ability is Harrying Raven, which is very underrated.
 For a double, you can stop an enemy fighter within 20 inches making a disengage action, keeping them locked in with your fighter.
 This is great for stopping an enemy who’s trying to withdraw so that you don’t take out their fighter, or withdraw in order to grab an objective or engage another fighter.
 The WarCry battle-board is played on a 22x30 inch board, so if your Shadow Piercer is in the middle of the board, it can target any fighter on the board.
 Even if your Shadow Piercer is in a corner, there are only 10 inches at the other end of the board that’s safe from this ability.